 As a musician and composer, he performed with Burnt Sienna, Cosa Nostra, and The Flames of Paradise.
 He has produced numerous albums for Lydia Lunch, Einmal Kommt die Liebe, the Ophelia Orchestra, and as executive producer for Karin Krog, Silje Nergaard and Arve Tellefsen, as well as produced demos for Anne Grete Preus and the artist Tom Hugo.

 As an actor, writer and performer he has appeared in his own avant-garde performances such as the AlterPorn Cabaret in Oslo, Norway, and in numerous Edward Weiss Off-Broadway theatre plays in New York.
 He has also performed his own dramatic poetry performances in the US, Norway and Italy.
 His photographing of transvestites was featured in the first episode of NRK TV's Jentene Fra Toten (The Girls from Toten) in 2010.
 In 2012 he played the part of "Diablo" in A Short Film About Incompetence directed by Matt Willis-Jones.
 He has also lectured at the University of Chicago in Paris in 2015 on “Art Versus Commerce: The Struggle for Artistic Independence”, and again in 2017 on “Berlin Cabaret is at the Heart of Transgression”, for their Transgressive Cultures Conference.
-In 2019 he was asked to become co-coordinater with Jack Sargeant for that conference, where he also presented his paper "On Reading Sade" and premiered his short film, "A Baroque Grotesque."
+In 2019 he was asked to become co-coordinater & producer with Jack Sargeant for that conference, where he also presented his paper "On Reading Sade" and premiered his short film, "A Baroque Grotesque."
 He also appeared that year on NRK P2 National Radio discussing Berlin cabaret as an art form.

 His writings and photography have appeared in many magazines, newspapers and books in the USA, the UK and Norway.
 Most recently his photographs of Lydia Lunch were featured in the French television series Vernon Subutex, written by Virginie Despentes, and also in Pleading the Blood: The Art and Performances of Ron Athey (Intellect Books Ltd., 2013), The Gun Is Loaded (2008) by Lydia Lunch, and No Wave by Marc Masters (2007), both published by Black Dog Publishing UK.
 He was also a regular contributor of writing and photography to Paraphilia Magazine (USA and UK) from 2008 to 2013.
 He has exhibited in the USA, China and in Norway in solo and group exhibitions of his photography, also mixing performance art with photography and involving the public as active performers in his works.

 In June of 2008, he was invited to perform with noted artists Annie Sprinkle and Elizabeth Stephens at the European Cultural Capital 2008 festival, in Stavanger, Norway.
 The performance caused a media riot and quickly became an exercise in media manipulation and self-righteous censorship.
 He also recorded, wrote and produced an album with Sprinkle and Stephens, entitled Love Art Lab, (Provocateur Media, 2008) using the pseudonym of "Guttersaint".
 In August the following year, he was invited to perform his work "Burning Lights" at the Venice Biennale's Spanish Pavilion, for a live performance hosted by Sprinkle and Stephens, for their Eco-Sexual Blue Wedding to The Sea.
 He was also the event photographer.
 That same year he collaborated with the Iranian art photographer Adel Bonakdarpour under the moniker of Phototerroristas, in a work titled US THEM, using photography and performance to explore terrorism, the work of Dr. Stanley Milgram, and negative categorization and objectification in juxtaposed photographic images with confrontational, manipulative behavior.
 In 2011, he completed a three-year "Exquisite Corpse" art photography project titled "On Pleasure" with Lydia Lunch and the Chinese artist Joyce Lui Ying.
 In 2012, he performed a photographic performance art piece in his solo art exhibition at the Låvegalleriet, Galleri Lyshuset, in Skarnes, Norway, titled Name Your Poison.
-In 2019 his solo art photography exhibition titled "Baroque Grotesque" featured at Galleri Schaeffersgt.5 in Oslo, Norway.
+In 2019 his solo art photography exhibition titled "Baroque Grotesque" featured at Galleri Schaeffersgt.
+5 in Oslo, Norway.

 Garretson continues to work as an independent artist working outside the mainstream, institutionalized art scene, in the disciplines of art photography, music, writing and performance internationally while being based in Norway.
-He also advises clients in the arts and music fields and continues to work freelance as an arts and music industry professional.
+He also advises clients in the arts and music fields and continues to work freelance as an arts and entertainment industry professional.